Travis Ford: UMass

 After the 2004–05 season, Ford accepted the head coaching position at the University of Massachusetts Amherst.
 During his first season, 2005–06, with the Minutemen, Ford posted a 13–15 record, 8–8 in the Atlantic 10 Conference.
 The 2006–07 season saw Ford coach UMass to the fifth most wins in school history with an overall mark of 24–9.
 The team shared the Atlantic 10 Conference regular season title with Xavier, going 13–3, but lost to Saint Louis in the second round of the Atlantic 10 tournament.
 After earning a #4 seed in the postseason National Invitation Tournament, UMass defeated Alabama before losing in the second round to eventual NIT champion West Virginia.
 The team featured Atlantic 10 Player of the Year Stéphane Lasme.
 After the season ended, Ford's name was circulated as a long-shot replacement for the head coaching position at Ford's alma mater, the University of Kentucky.
-These rumors were put to rest when after the season on April 10, 2007, UMass announced that Ford had signed a five-year contract extension.
+It was also reported that Ford turned down an offer from Providence College.
+After the season on April 10, 2007, UMass announced that Ford had signed a five-year contract extension.

 The 2007–08 season was arguably even more successful for Ford and Massachusetts.
 The team finished the season with a 25–11 record and a 10–6 record in the Atlantic 10 Conference.
 After losing in the A-10 tournament to Charlotte, UMass accepted an invitation to the NIT for the second straight year.
 They defeated Stephen F. Austin, Akron, Syracuse and Florida to make it to the NIT Finals.
 In the NIT Finals, they lost to Ohio State 92–85.
 Ohio State had made the previous year's NCAA championship game.
 Despite the team's postseason success and the previous year's contract extension, Ford would leave the next season for Oklahoma State.